-“What’s Wrong with My Child?”
+“What is Wrong with My Child?”

 Glenn Bevensee, of Northfield, New Jersey, counts himself among the lucky few.
 When the 47-year-old father of two began to suspect that his 12-year-old daughter, Kristin, had ADHD, he consulted her pediatrician.
-As luck would have it, the doctor knew how to diagnose ADHD, in part because he had it himself.
+As luck would have it, the doctor knew how to diagnose ADHD in children, in part because he had it himself.
 He was able to make an immediate diagnosis.
 “The pediatrician talked to my daughter for 10 seconds,” Glenn recalls.
 “He said, ‘Yep, those of us with ADHD can spot others like us almost instantly.'”

 Fortunately, the ADHD medication prescribed by the pediatrician proved to be highly effective.
 Kristin was better within an hour.